cs106l/cs106l-assignments/assignment4/README.md

 </p>

 > [!IMPORTANT]
 > This assignment handout may look long, but there is actually not a lot of code that you need to write for this assignment!
 We have included a lot of extra details to make implementing this assignment (hopefully) more straightforward.
 Please let us know if anything confuses you (feel free to reach out on Ed/lecture/OH)!
+We also will be covering `tokenize` in class on Tuesday (05/05) to help you all start with this assignment!

 To download the starter code for this assignment, please see the instructions for [**Getting Started**](../README.md#getting-started) on the course assignments repository.